JuniorTak/hypwpcontributors/README.md

-# wpcs-JuniorTak
+# Hypwpcontributors

-This is the Github repo of my codes for the submission of the rtCamp WordPress Plugin Assignment.

-Assignment: WordPress-Contributors Plugin
+A WordPress plugin to add contributors to post/page, based on [rtCamp](https://rtcamp.com/) WordPress-Contributors Plugin assignment.

 ## Usage